wingchen/edge-os/edge/README.md

 ## Cross-compliation for different platforms

-I would also suggest to use `rust-musl-cross`(https://github.com/rust-cross/rust-musl-cross) if you are to support multiple platforms.
+I would also suggest to use `cross`(https://github.com/cross-rs/cross) if you are to support multiple platforms.

 The official documentation is great already.
-For example, if you are on your PC but building for resberry pi 4:
+For example, if you are on your PC but building for resberry pi:

 ```
-docker pull messense/rust-musl-cross:arm-musleabi

-alias rust-musl-builder='docker run --rm -it -v "$(pwd)":/home/rust/src messense/rust-musl-cross:arm-musleabi'

-rust-musl-builder cargo build --release
+cross build --target arm-unknown-linux-gnueabi --release
 ```

 We can think about hooking it up to CI in the future for each release.

+Currently, we have 4 formal releases:

+- `arm-unknown-linux-gnueabi`: for devices with older ARM CPUs like old resberry PIs
+- `aarch64-unknown-linux-gnu`: for devices with ARM 64 bit CPUs like Nvidia tegra SoCs, or resberry PI4s
+- `x86_64-unknown-linux-gnu`: regular linux PCs, with AMD or Intel CPUs
+- `i686-unknown-linux-gnu`: older linux PCs, with 32 bit AMD or Intel CPUs

 ## Deploying an Edge on Mac OS

+EdgeOS also supports Mac OS on M1/M2 chips.
+All you need to do is to compile edge from the source and place the binary file at `/opt/edge-os-edge/edgeos_edge`.

 ### Come up with a `launchctl` config file